-Biological membranes differentiate our cells from the extracellular environment, and those of micro-organisms that cause disease.
+Biological membranes differentiate our cells from the extracellular environment and micro-organisms that cause disease.
 Essential to the function of these bio-membranes are the protein molecules embedded within them.
-Our research group uses X-ray crystallography and Cryo-Electron Microscopy to visualise these membrane proteins in near atomic detail.
-In combination with biochemistry and biophysics, this can facilitate a complete understanding of how they function in the context of health and disease.
-This is often a necessary first step in the development of treatments and cures that can benefit society.
+My research uses X-ray crystallography and Cryo-Electron Microscopy to visualise these membrane proteins in near-atomic detail to understand how they function in the context of health and disease.
+For example, how does a resistance transporter protein transport particular drugs selectively?
+How does a receptor recognise a specific molecule and turn this into a signal affecting cell behaviour?
+Visualising the structure of these proteins in complex with the molecules they interact with is often a necessary first step in understanding these phenomena for developing treatments and technologies that can benefit society.

 I have recently become increasingly interested in using synthetic biology to engineer the membrane proteins within yeast for a particular purpose, including the creation of living bio-sensors for disease diagnosis, displaying a synthetic library of "nanobodies" on their surface and modifying the secretory pathway for high-yield production of valuable proteins.